dynatrace-oss/dynatrace-aws-s3-log-forwarder/docs/log_forwarding.md

 ## Forwarding large log files to Dynatrace

-The `dynatrace-aws-s3-log-forwarder` solution is able to handle large log files as data is streamed in chunks from Amazon S3 as it's processed and forwarded to Dynatrace.
-Even if the solution is able to do this with very low memory footprint, allocating low memory to the function means also low CPU and bandwidth resources and your Lambda function execution may timeout while processing logs (the default configured Lambda execution timeout configuration is 300 seconds).
-For more information, refer to the AWS Lambda [documentation](https://docs.aws.amazon.com/lambda/latest/operatorguide/computing-power.html).
+The `dynatrace-aws-s3-log-forwarder` solution is able to handle large log files as data is streamed in chunks from Amazon S3 and then processed and forwarded to Dynatrace.
+Even if the solution is able to do this with very low memory footprint, allocating low memory to the function means also low CPU and bandwidth resources and your Lambda function.
+Depending on the size and volume of logs you're forwarding, Lambda execution may timeout while processing (the default configured Lambda execution timeout configuration is 300 seconds).
+For more information on how AWS Lambda allocates compute power, refer to the AWS Lambda [documentation](https://docs.aws.amazon.com/lambda/latest/operatorguide/computing-power.html).

 The SAM template deploys the forwarder with the following default parameters that you can modify to suit your needs: